oelin/ender/README.md

 # Esther
 Perfect secrecy for everyone 🔐.
+WIP.

 ```
 Perfect secrecy for everyone!